We aim to carry out repairs as soon as possible and complete them within our target times, depending on the type of repair and how urgent it is.

 - Falling plaster (where it is likely to be dangerous).

-Respond within 30 days
+Respond and complete within thirty days

-- Renewing or replacing storage tanks and hot-water cylinders.
+- Renewing or replacing storage tanks.

 - Repairing or renewing waste-water pipes, faulty ball valves or faulty taps.